TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 2/Matthew 2.8.md

 ---

-And he sent them to Bethlehem, and said, Go and search out exactly concerning the young child; and when ye have found [him], bring me word, that I also may come and worship him.
+He sent them to Bethlehem, and said, "Go and search diligently for the young child.
+When you have found him, bring me word, so that I also may come and worship him."